nurmians/StructureMapper/README.md

 "C:\Program Files\7-Zip\7z.exe" e -aoa pdbaa.tar.gz
 "C:\Program Files\7-Zip\7z.exe" x -aoa pdbaa.tar

-The found homologous structures are downloaded if and when they are needed.
-For large dataset, the processing can be speeded up by downloading the
-PDB structure files and precalculating ASA and ASA_SC files.
+The homologous structures are downloaded if and when they are needed.
+For large datasets, the processing can be speeded up by downloading the PDB structure files and precalculating ASA and ASA_SC files.

 DSSP: